leebyron/lode/README.md

-# Lode: a typeface for code
+# Lode — a typeface for code

 > This is a work in progress!
 If you're here, awesome.
 There will be bugs.